Jacks or Better Variations

 Jacks or Better Optimal Strategy

 Thus, if none of the lines applies to the hand players are dealt, this means that they need to throw away all their cards.
-Using this strategy can help players yield better returns as it advises every possible hand.
+Following this hierarchy covers every possible hand and can significantly improve your returns.

 The hand you are dealt: